Out There Arts National centre for outdoor arts and circus

 All website information is written in clear language and short paragraphs considering numerous reading levels.

-Clear signage and warnings for any flashing lights and other sensitivities will be placed around key locations in the space
+Clear signage and warnings for any flashing lights and other sensitivities will be placed around key locations in the space.
+The brochure and website will also detail content warnings e.g. nudity so that audience members are prepared for the show and can decide if it is suitable for them.

 Marketing and Website